Tamra: Crusader period

+Mamluk period

+The village from the Mamluk period seems to have persisted until the late 16th to early 17th centuries CE.
+Around this time, immigrants belonging to the Zu'abiyah clan settled in what is now known as Tamra, the place where their descendants reside to this day.

 Ottoman period

-Tamra, was incorporated into the Ottoman Empire in 1517, and in the census of 1596 the village was located in the Nahiya of Acca, part of Safad Sanjak.
+Tamra was incorporated into the Ottoman Empire in 1517.
+In the census of 1596 the village was located in the Nahiya of Acca, part of Safad Sanjak.
 The population was 22 Muslim households.
 They paid a fixed tax rate of 20% on wheat, barley, fruit trees, cotton, occasional revenues, beehives and winter pastures; a total of 2,929 akçe.
 In 1799 it was named Tomrat on the map of Pierre Jacotin.

 In 1859 the British Consul Rogers estimated the population to be 1,200, all Muslims, and the cultivated area 80 feddans, while Victor Guérin found it in 1875 to have 800 inhabitants, all Muslim.

 In 1881, the PEF's Survey of Western Palestine (SWP) described Tamra as: "A large village, with a small mosque on the east and well on the north.
 There is a rock-cut tomb west of the houses.
 South of the village, in the valley, a fine olive-grove extends as far as er Rueis."

 A population list from about 1887 showed that Tamra had about 535 inhabitants, all Muslims.